ashpynov/ThemeOptions/README.md

 - Default - default value to be shown in settings

 User will be able to specify valuse on user settings page.
-Suported list of variables Types:
+Supported list of variables Types:
 - String (via TextBox)
 - Boolean (via CheckBox)